Stable Matching as Transport: a Welfarist Perspective on Market Design: Exact algorithm for stable matching on R

-We will start with two lemmas describing benchmark markets for which a stable matching can be obtained in one step.
-For general markets~$(\mu,\nu)$, these benchmark cases will correspond to the submarkets of interest.
+We now describe two benchmark classes of markets for which the stable matching can be obtained in a single step; in the general case, these will correspond to the submarkets peeled off by the algorithm.